Veridise/veridise-docs/zkvanguard-legacy/detectors/uc-inputs.md

 So, the potential severity of an unconstrained input signal is lower than other findings found by ZK Vanguard, as they may often be false positives due to these magic constraints.

-## Assessing Severity
+## How to Assess Severity

 Input signals may be left unconstrained intentionally in cases where (1) magic constraints are known to be generated and (2) a specific constraint about a value is not required, but the value should be tied to the proof (e.g., a proof must use a nonce that is checked for uniqueness in a smart contract).

-However, it is still good to be aware of potential vulnerabilities that may arise when building circuits for proof systems that may or may not introduce such constraints automatically (which can be difficult to assertain).
-Furthermore, unconstrained inputs may be indicating of other semantic bugs, such as forgetting to include an input as part of a hash computation.
+However, it is still important to be aware of potential vulnerabilities when building circuits for proof systems that may or may not introduce such constraints automatically (which can be difficult to ascertain).
+Furthermore, unconstrained inputs may indicate other semantic bugs, such as forgetting to include an input as part of a hash computation.